ovidiugabriel/buildpro/preprocessor/lib/safe/README.md

 **Problem 1 - Infinite loops**

-Since i (as 8-bits unsigned integer) takes values between 0 and 255, the condition is always true, so the loop will never break.
+Since the loop counter, as 8-bits unsigned integer, takes values between 0 and 255, the condition is always true, so the loop will never break.

 ```cpp
 uint8_t i = 0;